edgelesssys/marblerun/docs/docs/reference/cli.md

 ## Command `install`

 Install MarbleRun on your Kubernetes cluster.
-This command will add MarbleRun to your local helm repository if it is not present yet, optionally you can provide a path to your own helm chart.
+This command will add MarbleRun to your local helm repository if it's not present yet, optionally you can provide a path to your own helm chart.

 **Usage**